IntelRealSense/librealsense/doc/installation_osx.md

   **Note:** You can find more information about the available configuration options on [this wiki page](https://github.com/IntelRealSense/librealsense/wiki/Build-Configuration).

-## What works?
-* SR300, D415 and D435 will stream depth, infrared and color at all supported resolutions
-* The Viewer, Depth-Quality Tool and most of the examples should work

 ## Packaging your application
 1. librealsense requires libusb to be bundled in the application.
 To fix the real-time linking, use `install_name_tool`
 ```
 install_name_tool -change /usr/local/opt/libusb/lib/libusb-1.0.0.dylib @rpath/libusb-1.0.0.dylib librealsense2.dylib
 ```
 2. Copy `libusb-1.0.0.dylib` and `librealsense2.dylib` to your application's `Frameworks` folder

-## What are the known issues?
-* Changing configurations will often result in a crash or the new configuration not being applied (WIP)